-(1) a medical report on the health status and physical condition of the proposed ward, prepared under the direction of a licensed physician or advanced practice registered nurse;
+(1) a medical report on the health status and physical condition of the proposed person subject to public guardianship prepared under the direction of a licensed physician or advanced practice registered nurse;

-(2) a report on the proposed ward's intellectual capacity and functional abilities of the proposed person subject to public guardianship that specifies the tests and other data used in reaching its conclusions, prepared by a psychologist who is qualified in the diagnosis of developmental disability; and
+(2) a report on the intellectual capacity and functional abilities of the proposed person subject to public guardianship that specifies the tests and other data used in reaching its conclusions and is prepared by a psychologist who is qualified in the diagnosis of developmental disability; and

 (3) a report from the case manager that includes: